EpiSci/Modulabs_log/tf.estimator.md

 model.train(input_fn=input_train, steps=STEPS)
 ```

-`input_train` is customized generator including batch and shuffle features containing train data.
+`input_train` is a customized generator including batch and shuffle features containing train data.
 At every 100 steps, the Estimators compute the output.

 4. Evaluate how the model performs on data it has not yet seen.